reduxjs/react-redux/docs/api/hooks.md

 However, there are some differences between the selectors passed to `useSelector()` and a `mapState` function:

 - The selector may return any value as a result, not just an object.
 The return value of the selector will be used as the return value of the `useSelector()` hook.
-- The selector function used will be based on the `deps` array.
-If no deps array is provided, the latest passed-in selector function will be used when the component renders, and also when any actions are dispatched before the next render.
-If a deps array is provided, the last saved selector will be used, and that selector will be overwritten whenever the deps array contents have changed.
-Therefore, the deps are only required if the selector needs to be referentially stable, e.g. if you are using memoizing selectors.
 - When an action is dispatched, `useSelector()` will do a shallow comparison of the previous selector result value and the current result value.
 If they are different, the component will be forced to re-render.
 If they are the same, they component will not re-render.
 - The selector function does _not_ receive an `ownProps` argument.
 However, props can be used through closure (see the examples below) or by using a curried selector.
-If you are providing `deps` to `useSelector()` make sure they contain all the props you are using.
+- Extra care must be taken when using memoizing selectors (see examples below for more details).

 > **Note**: There are potential edge cases with using props in selectors that may cause errors.
 See the [Usage Warnings](#usage-warnings) section of this page for further details.